-Promotion: a candidate advances in academic rank (i.e., to Associate Professor, Professor, Librarian II, Librarian I, or Assistant Director in the Library).
+Promotion: a candidate advances in academic rank (i.e., to Associate Professor, Professor, Librarian II, Librarian I, Assistant Director in the Library, Senior Clinical Specialist/Senior Lecturer, or Master Clinical Specialist/Master Lecturer).

 Joint Tenure/Promotion vs Separate Reappointment and Promotion Processes: For several decades, reappointment (including tenure) and promotion were separate processes at TCNJ, with the former occurring in the spring and the latter in the fall.
 In 2014, the State of New Jersey revised its tenure statute, requiring "6 consecutive academic years, together with employment at the beginning of the next academic year," which in turn permitted TCNJ to align standards for select promotions with those for tenure.
 Hence, pre-tenure candidates can now be awarded promotion to Associate Professor, to Librarian II, or if desired, to Librarian I, concurrent with their reappointment with tenure.